 On an interesting note, there are no properties within the boundaries of the Orchard Hill neighborhood that are recognized by the City of Omaha Landmark Heritage Preservation Commission as Omaha Landmarks, nor are they listed on the National Register of Historic Places.
 This is surely an oversight that will be corrected in the foreseeable future; in the meantime, I’ll just write this article and share it widely in hopes that someone will notice.

-The Orchard Hill neighborhoods doesn’t have a lot of amenities.
-Despite being located on the Belt Line Railway, there were no light industry businesses the neighborhood.
+The Orchard Hill neighborhood doesn’t have a lot of amenities.
+Despite being located on the Belt Line Railway, there were few light industry businesses the neighborhood.
 One small corner of the neighborhood has a row of commercial storefronts, while there are no other storefronts throughout the area.

 There is also only one historic church currently standing in Orchard Hill.
 The Saint Andrew Episcopal Church and rectory were both built on the northeast corner of North 41st and Charles Street in 1891.
 Originally founded as a mission for the Walnut Hill area, St. Andrew’s became the only Episcopalian in the larger area including Walnut Hill, Cathedral, Prospect Hill, and beyond.
 The building was dedicated by Bishop Worthington himself.
 Today, the building is home to Kingdom Builders Christian Church.